-This composite system may itself be viewed in terms of a functional blueprint, as these results illustrate, where both density and vascularization are being maintained in the face of stress, and the failure of either checks the other's progress.
+This composite system may itself be viewed in terms of a functional blueprint, as these results illustrate, where both density and vascularization are being maintained in the face of stress, and the failure of either checks the progress of the other.
 Moreover, just as the cell density subsystem was modulated to form a growing tissue, so may the tissue be modulated to grow complex shapes.
 This can be done by modulating either the cell density subsystem or the vascularization subsystem.
-For example, Figure 6 shows the result of constructing a letter "F" through regulating cell density (Figure 6(a)) and through regulating vascularization (Figure 6(b)).
-Moreover, the functional blueprint separates the result of modulated tissue growth from the details of its execution, as illustrated by the equivalent constructions in Figure 6(a) and Figure 7.
+For example, Figure 8 shows the result of constructing a letter "F" through regulating cell density (Figure 8a) and through regulating vascularization (Figure 8b).3 Moreover, the functional blueprint separates the result of modulated tissue growth from the details of its execution, as illustrated by the equivalent constructions in Figure 8a and Figure 9.

-&lt;sup>3 For simplicity in this demonstration, the "F" bounds are set by external localization, though it could be self-organized with variety methods (see [7], [9]).
+3 For simplicity in this demonstration, the "F" bounds are set by external localization, though they could be self-organized with various methods (see [9], [11]).